 - Employers will set up the employee payment using payroll deduction; then on a monthly basis, employers will provide payment to MARESA via ACH for two-thirds (2/3) the cost of childcare (employer and employee portion).
 MARESA will then provide full payment to providers and will submit to the State of Michigan for reimbursement.

-- If a participating employee changes childcare providers over the course of the pilot phase, employers will accommodate changes in payment arrangements within the terms established for the benefit.
+- If a participating employee changes childcare providers, employers will accommodate changes in payment arrangements within the terms established for the benefit.

 MARESA Requirements and Considerations

 - MARESA will serve as the ‘facilitator hub’ for the program.

 - If an eligible employee has an existing childcare provider when enrolling, a program representative will contact the childcare and enroll the provider.

 - If an eligible employee does NOT have childcare, the Resource Center will provide resources to locate a provider who meets the employee’s needs.